batoorsohail/workout-buddy/README.md

   - [🙏 Acknowledgments ](#-acknowledgments-)
   - [📝 License ](#-license-)

-# 📖 WorkoutbBuddy <a name="about-project"></a>
+# 📖 Workout Buddy <a name="workout-buddy"></a>

-**Workout Buddy** is a Full-stack website.
-The application allows users to sign up, log in, and manage their workouts by adding or deleting them.
+**Workout Buddy** is a full-stack fitness tracking web application that allows users to manage their workouts.
+Built with the MERN stack (MongoDB, Express.js, React, Node.js), this app enables users to:

+🔐 Sign up, log in, and securely sign out

+➕ Add workouts with details including:

+Title (e.g. Bench Press)

+Load (kg)

+Reps

+🗑️ Delete individual workouts

+📦 Backend API with JWT authentication

+🧠 Global state management using Context API or Redux (based on your implementation)

+It provides a simple and user-friendly interface for fitness enthusiasts to track their progress and manage their exercises.

 https://github.com/user-attachments/assets/dd1d2dc7-cfeb-460a-8fe2-0daf684591b7